simovir/simovir.github.io/src/_posts/2024-06-24-building-a-community-with-developers-conferences.md

 This comes down to the opportunity cost.
 The tickets for the developers’ conferences are usually bought by the employers of the attendees, and having the developers attend a conference means that they’re not working on their usual daily responsibilities.
 The same applies to the sponsors who have a booth at the event.
 If you think your event can provide enough value to the attendees to cover multiple days of absence, that’s great!

 Another thing you should take into account: on which weekdays is your event held?
-If you are running a two-day conference that is held on Friday and Saturday, part of the opportunity cost might be mitigated if the attendees are attending on their off-day.
+If you are running a two-day conference that is held on Friday and Saturday, part of the opportunity cost might be mitigated if the attendees are attending on their day off.

 ## Keep the program diverse